-Clean price of a bond is the price that does not take into account the accrued interest on the bond since its last payment date.
+Clean price (also know as flat price) of a bond is the price that does not take into account the accrued interest on the bond since its last payment date.
 It equals the present value of the bond's future cash flows minus the interested earned on the bond between the last payment date and the transaction date.

 If we have dirty price and accrued interest values for a bond, we can find the clean price using the following formula:

 Clean Price = Dirty Price − Accrued Interest

 Dirty price is the present value of future coupon payments and maturity value of the bond determined using the following formula: